Board of Directors

 Alan founded Friends of Cold Spring Park in 2018.
 He grew up in Newton Highlands, playing in Cold Spring Park in the 1960s, and moved back in 2003.
 Alan is a mostly-retired career environmentalist, having worked as the Clean Energy Program Director for the Union of Concerned Scientists, and with other non-profits.
 Alan won an award from the Newton Conservators in 2020 for his work with Friends of Cold Spring Park.

-Katherine is also the Treasurer for the Newton Conservators and the founder and current Treasurer of the Newton Tree Conservancy.
+Katherine is the President for the Newton Conservators, the founder and current Treasurer of the Newton Tree Conservancy, and formerly served as our Treasurer.
 She is retired, following a career in not-for-profit healthcare financial management.
 Her interests include invasive plant species management in our parks, and native plant gardening.
-She is also a founding director of Newton Tree Conservancy, volunteers for Newton Food Pantry, and tutors math in the Boston Public Schools.
+She is also a founding director of Newton Tree Conservancy, volunteers for Newton Food Pantry, and does cat rescues.
 Katherine frequently runs on the trail.

 Alexander Rivero

-Alex grew up in West Newton and is currently attending the University of Miami.
+Alex grew up in and lives in West Newton.
+He is a recent graduate of the University of Miami currently working as an analyst in the insurance industry.
 He spent many Saturday mornings playing soccer at Cold Spring Park.
 For his Eagle Scout project, Alex co-founded FCSP and coordinated work with BSA Scouts Troop 9 of Waban, FoCSP, and the City of Newton Parks & Rec.
 Dept. to build new wooden walkways over the muddiest sections of the trail.

 Bill Joplin